mvanwinkleias/mv_automation_standards/doc/index.md

 for people who are looking to either improve their Automation processes or "get ahead of the game" by starting off in a better posture.

+This document mostly will focus on "what to do" as opposed to "how to do it."
+"How **I** do it" is similar but significantly more expansive, and is documented elsewhere.

 These standards apply to all programming languages that run in a Unix environment.

 At the end of this document is a bash script that does many of these things.

+In src/bin of this repository there is my_script.sh , which contains more abstracted goodness, and example code.

+# For the Inexperienced

+Automating things can seem daunting.
+I recommend that you read through this document just to get an idea of what you should be moving toward.
+You don't need to memorize it.

+Then:

+* Create a repository that's laid out as documented in the "Filesystem / Repository Layout" section of this document
+* Put the script at the end of this document in the src/bin dir of the repository
+* Experiment and get a good idea of what's going on.
+Get comfortable.

+# For the Experienced

+Please submit pull requests ;)

 # Program Standards